Jared Cook: 2014 season

 Cook entered training camp slated as the starting tight end, but saw competition for the role from Lance Kendricks.
 Offensive coordinator Brian Schottenheimer named Cook the secondary tight end, behind Lance Kendricks.

 Cook finished the 2014 season with 52 receptions for 634 yards and three touchdowns in 16 games and six starts.

 2015 season

 Head coach Jeff Fisher named Cook and Lance Kendricks the starting tight ends to start the regular season as the Rams chose to primarily use two-tight end sets.
-Cook appeared in all 16 games with 12 starts and caught 39 passes for 481 receiving yards and was held without a touchdown reception for the first time since his rookie season.
+Cook appeared in all 16 games with 12 starts and caught 39 passes for 481 yards and was held without a touchdown reception for the first time since his rookie year.
 Cook played in 70% of the Rams' offensive snaps and led their tight ends with 672 offensive snaps.

 2016 season

-During the offseason, Cook was expected to be cut by the St. Louis Rams due to his $8.30 million cap number in 2016.
+During the offseason, Cook was expected to be cut by the Rams due to his $8.3 million cap number in 2016.
 On February 19, 2016, the Rams officially released Cook, freeing $5.69 million in cap space.
 As an unrestricted free agent, Cook received interest from a few teams and attended a meeting with the Green Bay Packers.